MyFakeIT/FakeIT/How-To's/Viber/How to Block Viber Ads.md

 1. **Open the Hosts File**:
    - Press `Win + R`, type `notepad C:\Windows\System32\drivers\etc\hosts`, and press Enter.
 If prompted, select "Run as administrator."
 2. **Add the Ad-Blocking Entries**:
-   - Copy and paste the list of domains from [hosts.txt](hosts.txt) into the hosts file.
+   - Copy the list of domains from [hosts.txt](hosts.txt) (starting from the first `127.0.0.1` line, excluding the note at the top) into the hosts file.
    - Each line should start with `127.0.0.1` followed by the domain (e.g., `127.0.0.1 ads.viber.com`).
+   - **Do not copy the entire hosts.txt file directly**; only copy the domain entries as instructed.
 3. **Save and Flush DNS**:
    - Save the file (`Ctrl + S`).
    - Open Command Prompt as administrator and run: `ipconfig /flushdns`.